Stuycs-K/finalprojectapcs-3-benitez-leonardo-lei-vanna/PROTOTYPE.md

 * [x] Refined piece visuals using triangle render logic
 * [x] Improved user feedback through animation and interaction polish
-* [ ] ~~Game modes: Classic vs. Challenge (not implemented)~~
+* [ ] ~~Game modes: Classic vs. Challenge (not implemented)~~ *challenge mode block spawning didn't work well with gameplay*
 * [ ] ~~Local leaderboard (not implemented)~~
+*local leaderboard became high score since we kept it singleplayer*
 * [ ] ~~Sound effects (not implemented)~~
+*sound effects were unreliable on lab machines*
-* [ ] ~~Additional visual themes and color palette (not implemented)~~
+* [ ] ~~Additional visual themes and color palette (not implemented)~~ *visual themes were replaced by color adjuster*

+*this is the old development phase chart, scrapped to show how our goals progressed*

 # ~~Section 3: Development Phases/Stages~~